Giorgi Gakharia: Resignation

 Gakharia's resigned suddenly on 18 February 2021, saying that he no longer agreed with the positions of Georgian Dream.
 The situation in the country at the time: Nika Melia, chairman of the United National Movement party, was accused of organizing mass violence during the anti-government protests in 2019.
 When Melia declined to pay a $12,000 bail, a Georgian court ruled that Melia should be detained before his trial.
 In response, Melia said the court's ruling was "unlawful", and on 18 February, Gakharia resigned over the decision to detain Melia.
 Melia was arrested while at United National Movement party headquarters on 23 February.
 The ruling Georgian Dream party supported Irakli Garibashvili to replace Gakharia, and the Parliament voted 89–2 to appoint him on 22 February.

 Post-premiership

 Gakharia later became head of the political party For Georgia.
 In January 2025, he suffered a fractured nasal bone and a concussion after being attacked at a hotel in Batumi, which his party blamed on Georgian Dream and its leader Bidzina Ivanishvili.

+In mid-2025, Gakharia left Georgia for Germany and was granted a residence permit there.
+In November 2025, Gakharia was charged in absentia over his actions as a minister of internal affairs: the excessive use of force against protesters during Gavrilov's Night and exceeding his official powers in the Chorchana-Tsnelisi case.